 The stay was great and I’d definitely put the Palacio Duhau Park Hyatt on the top of my list of hotels to stay at when I return to Buenos Aires.
 The Park Suite was very comfortable and even though it did not have a separate bedroom the room was very well laid out, spacious and designed.

-The location is good for a few days in Buenos Aires and you can walk to most of the touristic destinations.
+The location is great for a few days in Buenos Aires.
+You can walk to most of the touristic destinations in the center, such as enjoying a Tango Show in Puerto Madero or San Telmo.
 It is also fairly safe to walk around the area at night, but even the hotel staff will warn you not to carry any valuables.
 If I were to stay longer in Buenos Aires I would be inclined to seek out an abode in Palermo which offers more of a quite cafe culture vibe.

 Overall the room, service, and property were superb and a great value for using Hyatt points to cover the stay.